 The ability to search for and find a document is just about the most important aspect of a filing system, and that capability has undoubtedly been improved by increases in the power of the modern computer.
 For example, when the index for the PAWDOC collection was computerised in 1986 it took 228 seconds to conduct a standard search on 3200 records.
 By 2001, that standard search conducted on over 14,000 records took 7 seconds.
 That same search, now performed on over 17,000 records, takes less than a second on my current laptop – in fact it’s virtually instantaneous.

-Of course, search speed is only half the story, since a targetted document also has to be selected and retrieved.
+Of course, search speed is only half the story, since a targeted document also has to be selected and retrieved.
 The fact that whole digitised collections can be held on a modern laptop, means that this second part of the process can also be very quick.
-In fact the total end to end search and retrieval time for the current PAWDOC system is typically between 15 and 30 seconds.
+In fact, the total end-to-end search and retrieval time for the current PAWDOC system is typically between 15 and 30 seconds.

 Specific questions relating to this aspect are answered below.
 Note that the status of each answer will fall into one of the following 5 categories: Not Started, Ideas Formed, Experience Gained, Partially Answered, Fully Answered.